Multiage Education Internships and Hands-On Learning

 Kappa Delta Pi (KDP) is an international honorary for education majors.
 KDP was founded in 1911 and promotes excellence in and recognizes outstanding contributions to education.
 Members of KDP exemplify worthy education ideals, express an intention of continuing in the field of education and show evidence of leadership abilities.

-Student National Education Association (SNEA) is a student-led organization on Mount Union’s campus, and is open specifically for education majors.
+Student National Education Association (SNEA) is a student-led organization on Mount Union’s campus, and is open specifically for education majors and minors.